-The project of a hydroelectric power plant in the Côa Valley threats to submerge an area of 17 km2 comprising the Archaeological Park of Côa Valley.
+The project to build a hydroelectric power plant in the Côa Valley threatens to submerge 17 square kilometers in the area where the Archaeological Park of the Côa Valley is located.

-In 1991, during the beginning of dam construction, prehistoric engravings dated from 22,000 to 10,000 years BC were found in this valley, which is located in Trás-os-Montes region in northeastern Portugal.
+In 1991, when construction on the dam began, prehistoric engravings dating back to 22,000 to 10,000 years BC were found in this valley, which is located in the Trás-os-Montes region in northeastern Portugal.

-In 1992, the concession contract was assigned to Portugal’s energy company, Energias de Portugal (EDP).
-The Environmental Impact Assessment-EIA Evaluation Commission approved the project, although requiring the submission of additional studies on the area’s archaeological heritage, whose 11 locations were attributed to be exceptional by the EIA itself.
+In 1992, the concession was awarded to Portugal’s state energy company, Energias de Portugal (EDP).
+The Environmental Impact Assessment (EIA) Evaluation Commission approved the project, but ordered EDP to submit additional studies on the area’s archaeological heritage.
+The EIA stated that the 11 sites were exceptional.

-The EIA provoked a scandal in the Portuguese public opinion; the rejection of the plan to flood the Côa Valley to use as a reservoir for a hydroelectric power plant met with support from the international community, which intervened to ask for the preservation of these sites.
-When members of the International Committee on Rock Art and the International Federation of Rock Art Organizations came to visit the site in 1994, the case attracted extensive media attention.
+The release of the EIA results provoked a public scandal in both Portugal and abroad.
+The decision to reject the plan to flood the Côa Valley to use it as a reservoir for a hydroelectric power plant was met with support from the international community, which intervened to demand that the sites be preserved.
+When members of the International Committee on Rock Art and the International Federation of Rock Art Organizations visited the site in 1994, the case received extensive media coverage.

-The decision-making process consisted of two divergent positions: on the one hand, the EDP company pushed for the continuation of works, while proposing compatibility solutions (such as removing the most important engravings to a new location); on the other hand, the archaeologists and large sections of the public opinion, advocated for the preservation of the findings in situ by combining the integral defense of the engravings as key elements of the local landscape, a solution that was only possible with the abandonment of the dam construction Several civil society organizations together with the students of the High School of Vila Nova de Foz Côa organized in 1995 a "major campsite" of young people from all around the country, with public debates also in others towns.
+The decision-making process was marked by two divergent positions: on the one side, EDP was pushing for the works to continue while proposing alternative solutions (such as moving the most important engravings to a new location); on the other, archaeologists and large sections of the public opinion advocated for the preservation of the findings in situ by arguing that the engravings are key elements of the local landscape.
+Preservation was only a viable option if the project to build the dam was abandoned.

-Eventually, the Socialist Party-PS, which won the elections in October 1995, suspended the works.
-This victory highlighted the importance of coalitions between local and international actors in building capacity to disseminate information on a large scale, getting support from international organizations.
+After winning the elections in October 1995, the Socialist Party (Partido Socialista) suspended the works.
+This victory highlighted the importance of coalitions of local and international actors working together to build capacity to disseminate information on a large scale and of getting support from international organizations.